Form 8.3 - Warehouse REIT Plc

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerErleichterungsrally: ATX und DAX stärker -- Wall Street mit Gewinnen -- Asiens Börsen schlussendlich in Grün
+Börse aktuell - Live TickerHoffnung auf Lösung im Handelsstreit: ATX im Plus -- DAX höher -- Wall Street startet uneins -- Asiens Börsen schließen mehrheitlich im Plus

-Der heimische sowie der deutsche Aktienmarkt erzielen zur Wochenmitte deutliche Gewinne.
-Die US-Börsen notieren am Mittwoch im Plus.
-Asiens Börsen wiesen am Mittwoch grüne Vorzeichen aus.
+Der heimische Aktienmarkt zeigt sich vor dem Wochenende fester.
+Der deutsche Leitindex legt zu.
+Die US-Börsen starten am Freitag mit verschiedenen Vorzeichen.
+Die Börsen in Asien verbuchten vor dem Wochenende mehrheitlich Gewinne.